 Museum passes are available on a first-come, first-served walk in basis.
 We will hold a pass for 1 hour if it is available and requested over the phone (no phone messages please).
 Please call the Circulation Desk at (203) 762-6334 to inquire about a pass.

 Passes will be loaned out for 3 consecutive days.
 A late fee of $5 per day will be charged if the pass is not returned to the Library’s Circulation Desk by closing time on the 3rd day (passes may not be returned to the book drop bin).

 Museum passes are free to Library patrons.
 Patrons are responsible for actual admission fees (if applicable) or any fees or charges beyond those included with the pass (for example, parking, special exhibit admissions, etc.) at any of the participating museums.
 Patrons will be assessed an additional fee if the pass is lost.

-As mentioned above, our 2013-14 Museum Pass Program has been generously funded by a grant by the Van Raalte Family foundation in loving memory of Peter Van Raalte.
+As mentioned above, the Museum Pass Program is generously supported by the Van Raalte Family in loving memory of Peter Van Raalte.